Shashi Techlogues

 }

-This function will convert the widget to image and will store the byte data as image in device storage.
+This function converts the widget into an image and stores the resulting byte data as an image in the device storage.